jsorge/my-resume/Jared-Sorge-Resume.md

 : *Senior iOS Engineer*
 **January 2016 - December 2017**
 I was a leader of our mobile team, responsible for adding new features and maintaining our existing codebase.
 We use a mix of Objective-C and Swift.
 Our app makes heavy use of NSOperations, UICollectionViews, and blend both IB as well as building views programatically.
 I performed our Swift 3 migration, rebuilt our product detail screen by myself, and always look for ways to improve our codebase.

-General UI
-: *iOS Developer*
-**July 2015 - January 2016**
-I worked on 2 big projects for General UI: a live streaming video app (think Periscope), and on-site at zulily.
-I worked on projects in both Objective-C and an Objective-C/Swift mix.
-I also helped develop version control procedures and best practices as well.
-Features that I've worked on have shipped as part of zulily's app, used by millions of customers all over the world.

 ------